About This Course

 There also exists the opportunity for placement aboard, where students have a choice of destination.
 There currently exists collaborations with research institutes in Belgium (imec), The Netherlands (NFI), France (CNRS) and Northern Ireland (Almac).

 All research projects are undertaken in consultation with an academic supervisor and examiner.
 Those in industry also have an industry supervisor.

 The MSc courses aim to provide you with the necessary skill set to develop methods and solve problems as demanded by many industries today (including pharmaceutical, environmental and forensic analytical laboratories).
 You are also introduced to research and innovation in analytical science.

 Many analytical chemists, pharmaceutical chemical analysts and environmental chemical analysts go on to pursue careers in industry, government and forensic laboratories and opportunities for further research often result.

 The course sets out to bridge the gap between the current undergraduate degree knowledge and what is relevant and expected by industry.
 There is a strong emphasis on developing transferable skills and ensuring that the career path for the student is either industry or academically focused.
 A large percentage of students gain employment in industry after completion of the course, however a number of graduates also decide to progress to international PhD opportunities.

-- Candidates must have obtained at least a Second Class Honours degree or equivalent in a subject(s) related to that of the MSc programme.
+- Candidates must have obtained at least a Second Class Honours in a primary honours degree (NFQ, Level 8) or equivalent in a subject(s) related to that of the MSc programme.

 - The number of places is limited and selection will be made on the basis of the candidate's performance in his/her primary degree.
-Graduates with equivalent qualifications in related areas of science and technology, or with proven and relevant industrial experience can be considered for places following interview and assessment.
+Graduates with equivalent qualifications in related areas of science and technology, or with proven and relevant industrial experience can be considered under Recognition of Prior Learning (RPL) for places following interview and assessment.